wass08/meetup-r3f-workshop/README.md

 _Grab the repo URL by scanning the QRCode above or type it manually:
 `https://github.com/wass08/meetup-r3f-workshop`_

+The final source code is also [available here](https://github.com/wass08/meetup-r3f-workshop-final) _(perfect if you only want to work on the HTML/CSS interface)_

 ## Project setup

 To run this starter project simply run: